 But with the second-kind API, it's much worse.
 The main problem we foresee is an absence of "memory" for actions being executed.
-Functions and sensors API is totally stateless, which means we don't even understand who called a function being currently executed, when, or to what order it relates.
+Functions and sensors API is totally stateless, which means we don't even understand who called a function being currently executed, or when, or which order it relates.